 BIA has a proven infrastructure in place to conduct data breach discovery.
 BIA’s technologies handle collecting, analyzing, and reporting of data, including the use of artificial intelligence for searching.
 Brian Schrader, BIA’s president and CEO, explained how its past work in e-Discovery allowed BIA to develop core technologies to review volumes of documents.
 As a result, BIA believes that applying its methods to cybersecurity purposes is a smart way to utilize its developments.

 The DBD service identifies compromised information by combining e-Discovery techniques with cybersecurity methodologies to identify personal or sensitive data.
 To analyze a breach, the service utilizes its advanced analytics capabilities to single out compromised data.
 The DBD service includes streamlined workflows and rigid quality control.
 Additionally, the service has forensic investigation capabilities.

 Recovering from a data breach requires skill and experience.
 BIA promises that its DBD service is efficient and secure.
-In addition, BIA’s service aims to help companies avoid regulatory action and litigation.
+In addition, BIA’s service hopes to help companies avoid regulatory action and cybersecurity litigation.